Archive

 You scream, I scream, we all scream for... frozen dairy dessert?

-With summer now in full-swing, I thought it'd be a good time to take a look at the official hot weather dessert: ice cream.
+With summer in full swing, it's a good time to dive into the official hot weather dessert: ice cream.

 The words "frozen dairy dessert" sound far less appealing than "ice cream," which evokes a sense of childhood nostalgia (at least for me) about the satisfying sweetness that made hot summer days just a little bit more bearable.
-But the reason that some ice cream packages note that the product inside is a "frozen dairy dessert" is due to FDA regulations on the the term "ice cream."
+However, the reason that some ice cream packages are labeled "frozen dairy dessert" and not "ice cream" is due to FDA regulations on the term "ice cream."

 1. Ice cream must contain a minimum of 10% dairy milkfat.